-Angels prefer their investee companies to sell products or services which are differentiated from their competitors.
+Angels and VC investors prefer their investee companies to sell products or services which are differentiated from their competitors.
 They like to see differentiation based on some level of innovation in product, process or business concept.
 The innovation itself needs to be difficult to match over the period of time needed to achieve the exit target.